samaddmirzaa/london-house-price-prediction/README.md

 What it crucially does **not** contain: floor area, number of bedrooms, condition, or remaining lease length.
-This turns out to matter a lot and is a big and annoying limitation for my model.
+This turns out to matter a lot and is a big limitation for my model.

 ## The Notebooks